javierclb/tutorials/atom.md

 - If installed [markdown-preview-plus](https://atom.io/packages/markdown-preview-plus)
 	- Then you need to disable the `markdown-preview` package
 	- Add `jmd` to the list of markdown file types
+	- Add `source.weave.md` to the list of grammars
 	- Consider turning on `Enable Math Rendering by Default`

 ## Accessing Settings and Packages